Key Takeaways

 Cybersecurity Coverage

-According to the HIPAA Journal's 2024 Healthcare Data Breach Report, health care cyberattacks have become so common that 82% of Americans had their health data exposed in 2024 alone.
+According to the HIPAA Journal's 2024 Healthcare Data Breach Report, health care cyberattacks have become so common, with 277 million health care records being breached in 2024 alone.
 Ask your insurer about cyber liability coverage.
 It protects you from HIPAA fines and the costs of responding to data breaches.

 caringHands icon